Jönköping University: Education

+Pathway Programmes

+Since 2016, Jönköping University offers programs for international students to meet the requirements needed to enter a bachelor’s or master's degree program at universities.
+Pathway students spend one or two semesters living in Gränna, Sweden depending on their program studying and integrating into Swedish society.

+Four type of pathway programs are offered by Jönköping University; Year Programs, Semester Programs, Intensive Courses and Pathway for International Sports.
+Year Program students with conditional eligibility can choose to apply to study at BI Norwegian Business School or North Park University at the end of the year.

 Educator Center for Academic Teaching and Learning

 In 2022, Jönköping University established a new center for academic teaching and learning in higher education, through President's Decision § 958.
 The center's mission and aim is to "drive forward the development of academic teaching and learning at Jönköping University in a number of ways: the Educate website; ongoing consultancy; courses, seminars and workshops; teaching labs; and as a point of contact for international, national and regional partners at JU in the field of teaching and learning in higher education."
 The center name is Educator Center for Academic Teaching and Learning, abbreviated as the acronym EDUCATE.
 It is the first time faculty at Jönköping University can access courses, seminars, workshops and professional guidance from a common, shared, resource between the individual schools at Jönköping University.
 Previously, access to courses in pedagogy for higher education has been organized by the School of Education and Communication.

 In late 2022, EDUCATE launched an external website to enable easy access to services for staff and faculty, as well as external users.